Fauci says he’s confident most states reach peak of omicron in mid-February - NewsBreak

 Fauci said there are some states, particularly in the South and West, that have seen an increase in omicron infections despite falling infection rates in other areas of the country where vaccination levels are higher.

-“But if the pattern follows the trend that we are seeing in other places, such as the Northeast, I believe that you will start to see a turnaround throughout the entire country,” he predicted.Thousands descend on DC for anti-vaccine mandate rally
+“But if the pattern follows the trend that we are seeing in other places, such as the Northeast, I believe that you will start to see a turnaround throughout the entire country,” he predicted.Are omicron symptoms different for vaccinated and unvaccinated people?

 Fauci said that despite “varying” levels of vaccination across the country, “ultimately they’re all going to go in the same direction.”